trx14/paper-reading/img/readme.md

-This folder collect all images used.
+This folder collects all images used.